ton-community/ton-contract-executor/README.md

 TON Contract executor allows you to:

-- execute smart contracts from FunC source code
-- execute smart contracts from existing data & code Cells
+- execute smart contracts from existing code and data Cells
-- get TVM executing logs
+- get TVM execution logs
 - debug your contracts via debug primitives
-- it handles internal state changes of contract data
+- seamlessly handle internal state changes of contract data and code
-- allows calling of so-called GET methods of smart contracts
+- call so-called get methods of smart contracts
-- allows sending & debugging internal messages
-- allows sending & debugging external messages
+- send and debug internal and external messages
-- allows debugging of messages sent by smart contract
+- debug messages sent by smart contract
-- handle changes in smart contract code
-- allows manipulations with C7 register of smart contract (including time, random seed, network config, etc.)
+- manipulate the C7 register of the smart contract (including time, random seed, network config, etc.)
-- allows you to make some gas optimizations
+- make some gas optimizations

 **Basically you can develop, debug, and fully cover your contract with unit-tests fully locally without deploying it to the network**